sarthak444/docs-rewrite/_pages/mycroft-conf.md

     "test": false
   },

-  // Level of logs to store, one of  "CRITICAL", "ERROR", "WARNGIN", "INFO", "DEBUG"
+  // Level of logs to store, one of  "CRITICAL", "ERROR", "WARNING", "INFO", "DEBUG"
   // Override: none
   "log_level": "DEBUG",